 Tell the Truth When You Don't Know the Answer

-A manager or supervisor seeks input from you most frequently when she is uncertain about how she handled a particular situation.
-Or, she seeks input prior to making a mistake in her handling of an issue.
+A manager or supervisor seeks input from you most frequently when they are uncertain about how they handled a particular situation.
+Or, they seek input prior to making a mistake in the handling of an issue.

 More recently, managers seek targeted assistance from a coach with their own growth as managers.
 This means you will most often receive the most difficult and delicate questions.
-After all, why consult you when she knows the answer?
+After all, why consult you when they know the answer?

-Recognize too, that sometimes the manager is seeking reassurance and confirmation and may already know the answer to the question she is asking.
-You will enhance her capabilities and self-esteem if you ask her what she thinks, and where possible, confirm that her answer is the correct path.
-Your role as a coach is to strengthen her competency, not to demonstrate that you know the answers.
+Recognize too, that sometimes the manager is seeking reassurance and confirmation and may already know the answer to the question they are asking.
+You will enhance their capabilities and self-esteem if you ask them what they think, and where possible, confirm that their answer is the correct path.
+Your role as a coach is to strengthen their competency, not to demonstrate that you know the answers.

 When you don't know the correct answer or are speculating about the right course of action, tell the truth.
 It is far better to say you don't know, that you will check and find out, than to appear to have all of the answers, and give bad advice.
-You will ruin your reputation and undermine your credibility as a coach forever.
+You'll only ruin your reputation and undermine your credibility as a coach forever.